bellebethcooper/existAPI/README.md

 ### Getting started

-First, you'll need to create an Exist developer client.
-Follow these steps to create your client:
+First, you'll need to [create an Exist developer client](https://exist.io/account/apps/).
+[This blog post](https://exist.io/blog/how-to-get-api-token/) has detailed instructions on how to create a developer client.

-To quickly get started, you can simply copy and paste your personal auth token from this page.
+To quickly get started, you can simply copy and paste your personal auth token from your developer client details page.
 This will let you start testing your app with the Exist API immediately, and save building the authorisation flow for your users until later.

+### Important notes

+- When using `Date`s with `ExistAPI`, always use the local device time.

 ### Creating an ExistAPI instance